1. Installing kubeadm and container runtime

 done

-You can override this behavior by using kubeadm with a configuration file.
+can also be overrided by using kubeadm with a configuration file.

 apiVersion: kubeadm.k8s.io/v1beta3